Growing Up Cranmore

 Black and White image of snow train skiers

 If you grew up in Mt.
-Washington Valley you’ve likely been skiing at Cranmore since before you can remember.
-The rush to get first chair on Saturday mornings, pinching yourself for a powder day, besting your best friend’s Mountain Meister race time—it’s all essential rites of passage that begin pretty much as soon as Valley kids learn to walk.
+Washington Valley you’ve probably been skiing at Cranmore since before you can remember.
+The rush to get first chair on Saturday mornings, crossing your fingers for fresh pow days, besting your friend’s Mountain Meister race time—it’s all an essential rite of passage that begins pretty much as soon as Valley kids learn to walk.

 History of Ski School